 Assuming that you have a business (and there’s a good chance you do, as we discuss above) and can hit the minimum spend requirements, we recommend getting the Ink Business Preferred card plus the Sapphire Reserve.

-Combined, these cards come with sign-up bonuses of 130,000 Chase UR points after a total of $9,000 minimum spend.
-Once you hit both minimum spend requirements, you will have at least 139,000 UR points worth at least $2,085 for travel!
+Combined, these cards come with substantial sign-up bonuses after you meet the minimum spend requirements.
+Once you hit both minimum spend requirements, you will have a nice balance of UR points that will probably be worth at least $2,000 for travel!

-Another piece of good news about this strategy is that you can space out your applications and therefore spread out your spend requirements a bit, to give you more time and thus make it more comfortable to hit the $9,000 minimum spend total for the 2 cards.
+Another piece of good news about this strategy is that you can space out your applications and therefore spread out your spend requirements a bit, to give you more time and thus make it more comfortable to hit the minimum spend requirements for the 2 cards.

 If you’re going with this strategy, be sure to apply for the CIP card first.
 That way, you won’t be caught by the “1/30” rule that would probably cause a business card application to be denied if you had applied for another Chase card within 30 days.